-Our Top 8 list does something slightly different from others (which generally regurgitate the same films every year).
-We've split ours by vibe.
-Whether you're into mind-bending cerebral horror (Focus) or want a classic jump-scare film (Boost), mar
+Our Top 8 list does something slightly different from other listicles (which generally regurgitate the same films every year - hey Mark Kemode, we've seen The Shining 32 times thanks for asking!).
+We've split ours by our vibes.
+What are they you ask?
+Well, whether you're into mind-bending cerebral horror (Focus) or want a classic jump-scare film (Boost), you're looking for frightful ghost-flick (Chill) or a horror-comedy is more your bag — we've got the perfect pick for your popcorn pillow-peeping pleasure right here.

 Alright, so we're playing on the word chill here.
 These two are top of our list for that cold, creepy feeling you get walking home alone at night.